LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 The module requires Python 3.7 or above, as it depends on Pythons latest asyncio features for asynchronous/concurrent processing.

+For the PyPy interpreter we offer packages only from Python version 3.9 and higher.

 The current dependencies are listed [here](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api/blob/master/requirements.txt).